PrimeTimeTran/npm-rn-counter/README.md

 - Add necessary **keys** to package.json to configure `npm`.
   - Version package `"version": "1.0.51"`.
   - Include the `./src` and `./README.md` with `"files": []`.
-  - Define entry point for modules in this package `"main": "index.js"`.
+  - Define entry point for this package in `"main": "./src/lib/Counter.js"`.
-  - Info which shows up on the npm.com registry web page `"repository": {}`.
+  - Info which shows up on the [npmjs.com](https://www.npmjs.com/package/npm-rn-counter) registry web page `"repository": {}`.

   Semantic version which we increment each time we want to publish a new version of our package.